Xopenex; Xopenex Concentrate; Xopenex HFA

 - Do not run out of this drug.

-- Do not give more of this drug or have your child use it more often than you were told by the doctor.
+- Do not take more of this drug or use it more often than you have been told.
 Deaths have happened when too much of this drug was taken.
-Talk with the doctor.
+Talk with your doctor.

-- Call the doctor right away if your child’s normal dose does not work well, if your child’s signs get worse, or if your child needs to use this drug more often than normal.
+- Call your doctor right away if your normal dose does not work well, if your signs get worse, or if you need to use this drug more often than normal.

 Liquid for breathing in: